OWASP/owasp-chapter-manit/index.md

 ## Participation

-The Open Web Application Security Project (OWASP) is a nonprofit foundation that works to improve the security of software.
+The Open Worldwide Application Security Project (OWASP) is a nonprofit foundation that works to improve the security of software.
 All of our tools, documents, projects, and chapters are open-source and free to everyone.

 To be a **speaker** at OWASP Chapter MANIT (or any global chapter), simply reach out to the local chapter leaders with your topic, research, or workshop idea — we are always looking for fresh voices and knowledge to share!